5 Best Protocols To Kick-start Your IV Therapy Practice

 A novel wound dressing incorporated with GSH accelerated the healing process by 70%.
 Combined with copper ions, another study explored the antimicrobial and wound healing potential of glutathione against multidrug-resistant (MDR) bacterial infections, where it prevented postsurgical wound infections and aided in wound closure.
 These are just some of the many undergoing research regarding this antioxidant's use and endless potential, GSH.

 Athletic performance and recovery can be supported by a blend of Amino Acids, Vitamin B-Complex, Normal Saline, and Antioxidants (glutathione and α-lipoic acid).
 Each contributes to increasing physical performance, aiding recovery, improving activity tolerance, and replenishing fluids and nutrients.
-Lower levels of dehydration can diminish the body's capabilities emphasizing the need for sufficient fluid intake.
-Aside from that, replenishment of lost nutrients can prove instrumental in keeping up with strenuous activities.
+Implementing IV therapy protocols for athletes can enhance these benefits by ensuring that athletes receive optimal hydration and nutrient replenishment.
+Lower levels of dehydration can diminish the body's capabilities, emphasizing the need for sufficient fluid intake.
+Additionally, the replenishment of lost nutrients can prove instrumental in keeping up with strenuous activities.

 Aerobic muscular endurance can be increased significantly with the supplementation of amino acids.
 It can delay exhaustion time during exercise or activity and aids in improving grip and leg strength while decreasing body weight and fat mass.
 These effects are further enhanced with the use of Vitamin B-complex.